SpectraSynthesizer/spectra-specs/scripts/README.txt

         - n variables of stateG2 for guarantee 1: stateG2_0, stateG2_1,..., stateG2_(n-1)
         - Number of bits representing n is k: k variables of stateA1 for assumption 1: stateA1_0, stateA1_1,..., stateA1_(k-1)
-		- All these variablea are used in additional safeties.
+		- All these variables are used in additional safeties.